UtkarshTheDev/LocalLab/docs/README.md

 ## 🚀 What Can You Do With LocalLab?

 - **Run AI models locally** with a simple API interface
+- **Manage AI models** with built-in download and organization tools
 - **Access your models from anywhere** using the built-in ngrok integration
 - **Build applications** that use AI without relying on cloud services
 - **Share your models** with teammates or access from mobile devices